NemoAndrea/blog/_posts/2025-03-01-making-risographs-in-inkscape.md

 ![](../assets/20250303-riso/nofilter.png)

-> [!warning] Warning: make sure that all content is truly grayscale!
-> There is nothing preventing you from selecting non-grayscale fills and strokes for content in each colour layer.
-Non-grayscae colours
-> will still be mapped to something close to the target colour, but there is no predicting how that would end up being interpreted later on.
+⚠️ Warning: make sure that all content is truly grayscale!
+There is nothing preventing you from selecting non-grayscale fills and strokes for content in each colour layer.
+Non-grayscae colours will still be mapped to something close to the target colour, but there is no predicting how that would end up being interpreted later on.
 Keep an eye on it, or at least check during export.

 You can check your setup against [the example file that I have been using in this post](../assets/20250303-riso/riso-template.svg)